Ashraqt-khalifa/Ashraqt-khalifa/README.md

 ###

-<h2 align="center">A growing frontend developer with a love for creativity and clean code 💻</h2>
+<h2 align="center">A growing frontend developer passionate about creativity and clean code 💻</h2>

 ###